Landlords often use security deposits as a way of ensuring that any damage to their property is covered at the end of the lease agreement.

 Some examples of common reasons for a deduction include:

-- Charges specifically detailed in the lease agreement.
+- Charges specifically detailed in the lease agreement (such as a cleaning fee)

 If there are any damages to the property, the notice from the landlord should list each type of damage and the cost to repair the damage.